 ABOUT THE AUTHORS

-Author/director Crystal Field began writing street theater in 1968 as a member of Theater of the Living Arts in Philadelphia.
+Author/director Crystal Field, with an Associate's Degree in Dance from Julliard and a Bachelor's from Hunter, began writing street theater in 1968 as a member of Theater of the Living Arts in Philadelphia.
 She wrote and performed her own outdoor theater pieces against the Vietnam War and also curated and performed many poetry programs for the Philadelphia Public Schools.
 There she found tremendous enthusiasm and comprehension on the part of poor and minority students for both modern and classical poetry when presented in a context of relevancy to current issues.
 She realized that for poetry to find its true audience, the bonds of authoritarian criticism must and can be transcended.
 Her earliest New York street productions were playlets written in Philadelphia and performed on the flatbed truck of Bread and Puppet Theater in Central Park.
 Peter Schumann, director of that troupe, was her first NY artistic supporter.